-- Continuing to grow services back with an emphasis on growing the SW Prime Micro transit service. - To better meet the changing trip patterns being made during the pandemic, SWT continued to grow SW Prime through: - o Expansion of services into Shakopee. - Adding services along the I-494 corridor including service to the Mall of America and MSP Airport. - Expanding service to more medical clinics and facilities as part of SW Prime's non-emergency medical transportation service, SW Prime MD. - The re-introduction of Special Event services including service to the MN State Fair, Twins, Vikings, Gopher Football, and select major concerts. - Adding back some Express services that were suspended due to the COVID-19 pandemic to meet an increase in demand related to the University of Minnesota brining students and staff back on campus.
+- Continuing to grow services back with an emphasis on growing the SW Prime Micro transit service. - To better meet the changing trip patterns, SWT continued to grow SW Prime through: - Expansion of services into Shakopee. - Adding services along the I-494 corridor including service to the Mall of America and MSP Airport. - Expanding service to more medical clinics and facilities as part of SW Prime's nonemergency medical transportation service, SW Prime MD. - Continuing special event services including service to the MN State Fair, Twins, Vikings, Gopher Football, and select major concerts. - Added 3 new electric vehicles to the fleet.
+This is in line with SWT's continued transition to become fully electric with its vehicles by 2050, SWT is also developing a plan for adding EV charging infrastructure for passenger vehicles at facilities. - Investing in technology such as vulnerable road user avoidance system and cameras to minimize blind spot areas and alert drivers of the presence of a vulnerable road user before a potential collision.